psychemedia/winter-tales/src/gawain_notes.md

 `[Juniper Tree] There was once a time, ...`

-With the minstrel's story over, the somber mood that had settled over King Arthur's Court continued.
+With the minstrel's story over, the sombre mood that had settled over King Arthur's Court continued.
 All were reminded of the fateful challenge accepted months before, and they were filled with sorrow.
 But even so, there was a glimmer of hope, of hope against hope, that there might be some other resolution to Gawain's fate.

 Early the next morning, Gawain called for his arms.
 First, an extravagant silk tunic, then a thick warm cloak, lined with white fur.
 Stout steel shoes, and shiny plate to cover his knees, tied behind with golden thread.
 Sturdy leg guards, and the finest chain mail, tiny hoops of shimmering steel.
 Then elbow guards, and metal gloves to complete the attire, with a sword fastened to a belt, by his side.